-Violence Against Women (VAW) affects everyone including immigrant and refugee women, children, families and communities.
-It is not limited to any one community – it crosses all socio-economic backgrounds, races and ethnicities, cultures, abilities, sexual orientations, gender identities and occupations.
+Violence Against Women affects everyone.
+It is not limited to any one community – it crosses all socio-economic backgrounds, races, ethnicities, cultures, abilities, sexual orientations, gender identities and occupations.

-We mean people who self-identify as women.
-This is an inclusive definition – so we are saying that being and identifying as a woman is a unique experience!
+When we say “women”, we mean people who self-identify as women.
+This is an inclusive definition - including trans women.

 - It’s a problem in Canada: every 6 days, at least one woman is killed by her partner (Canadian Women’s Foundation)

-- Most people know about it: 67% of Canadians know at least one woman who has been physically or sexually assaulted (Canadian Women’s Foundation)
+- Most people know a survivor: 67% of Canadians know at least one woman who has been physically or sexually assaulted (Canadian Women’s Foundation)

 - Many people would not intervene: 55.8% of people in Ontario would intervene if they saw a woman with bruises or injuries and suspected the partner was the cause (Interval House)